 Maintaining a Safe, Secure Marketplace

-ICE Operations maintains detailed incident-response plans to handle any incident with operational impact -- security or otherwise.
-It is ICE policy to notify customers if there is a security incident that could compromise customer data.
+ICE Operations maintains an Incident Management program to handle any incident with operational impact -- security or otherwise.
+It is ICE policy to notify customers of any confirmed material breaches of customer data.

-A “like for like” Disaster Recovery datacenter is maintained in the Atlanta area and governed by an enterprise wide policy.
-Per policy, all ICE core procedures, systems and operational tasks are: duplicable in recovery facilities, exercised at least annually, documented in comprehensive Disaster Recovery (DR), Business Continuity (BCP) and Incident Response Plans and ensure infrastructure is recoverable.
+Geographically-diverse “like for like” Disaster Recovery datacenters are maintained and governed by an enterprise wide policy.
+Per policy, all ICE core procedures, systems and operational tasks are: duplicable in recovery facilities, exercised at least annually, documented in comprehensive Disaster Recovery (DR), Business Continuity (BCP) and Incident Response Plans, and ensure infrastructure is recoverable.

-A rigorous Service Organization Control (SOC) audit is performed annually to produce independent verification and testing of ICE controls for external parties and auditors that rely on ICE.
-The scope of this report is evaluated each year and tailored in response to customer feedback and business developments.
-The report is available to requesting participants and covered by the confidentiality provisions of the Participant Agreement.
-Potential customers not bound by the Participant Agreement must obtain a separate NDA to receive the report.
-To request this report send an email request to Reports-IASOC@theice.com.
+Service Organization Control (SOC) audits (both SOC1 and SOC2 reports issued across various product offerings) are performed annually to produce independent verification and testing of ICE controls for external parties and auditors that rely on ICE.
+The scope of these reports are evaluated each year and tailored in response to customer feedback and business developments.
+These reports are available to any customer via the TPRM Portal here: https://ice.safebase.us

 If you have any questions about the reports or this process, please reach out to: [email protected]

 Inquiries Into Information Security Program